 The conference adopts a double-blind review process for the research track, where neither authors nor reviewers know each other’s identities.
 This means that papers must not list or otherwise identify the authors.
 References to previous work should be done in the third person as to not reveal the identities of the authors.
 Research track submissions that are not anonymous may be rejected without review.

 Research Track papers must be no longer than 12 pages.
 The authors of accepted papers will be given a choice between different copyright agreements, in accordance with the recent changes in the ACM policy.
 The options will include new opportunities for open access as well as the traditional ACM copyright agreement.
-Further information about the submissions can be found on the web page with submission information.
+Papers can be submitted via EasyChair (PDF files only).
 Submissions to the research track will be evaluated by a Research Program Committee, listed here.